ubep/epages-docs/_posts/2016/2016-09-28-rest-api-test-framework.md

 {% image blog/blog-rat-serenity-results-slideshow.png %}

 In this test case we wanted to check if an image that was uploaded for a product is appearing in the product slideshow.
-The first step gives us a DemoShop (which can be newly created or was already used in other read-only test cases).
+The first step gives us a DemoShop (which could be newly created or re-used from other read-only test cases).
 Then we take the first product from the product collection resource (*GET /products*) and upload the image.
-Finally we retrieve the product slideshow (*GET /products/{productId}/slideshow*) and check if the uploaded image is in there.
+Finally we retrieve the product slideshow (*GET /products/{productId}/slideshow*) and check if it contains the uploaded image.

 ## Summary

-RAT allows us to check the complete state of the REST API on an abritrary ePages installation just at the push of a button.
+RAT allows us to check the complete state of the REST API on an arbitrary ePages installation just at the push of a button.
 We use it to partly automate our QA process and run it as last step of a developer installation via Jenkins to make sure everything went fine.
 RAT takes over repetitive tasks and guarantees a certain level of quality - we can spend the saved time on improving our test infrastructure and on the implementation of further test cases.

 Currently we discuss how to include RAT in the Jenkins job that checks our GitHub pull requests for new features in the Perl or Java repository.
 The challenge here is to choose the RAT branch that corresponds with the changes in the branch from the pull request.